datastax/release-notes/Luna_Streaming_2.10_Release_Notes.md

 * **lunastreaming**: the basic Luna Streaming Distribution **including Pulsar SQL** feature.
 * **lunastreaming-core**: the basic Luna Streaming Distribution **without Pulsar SQL** feature.
 Pick this distribution if you don't need Pulsar SQL features.
-* **lunastreaming-all**: contains the Core Luna Streaming Distribution, including **Pulsar Offloaders** and the **Datastax Pulsar IO Connectors** listed above.
-Pick this distribution if you want the Datastax connectors or the offloading feature.
+* **lunastreaming-all**: contains the Core Luna Streaming Distribution, including **Pulsar Offloaders** and the **DataStax Pulsar IO Connectors** listed above.
+Pick this distribution if you want the DataStax connectors or the offloading feature.
 * **lunastreaming-experimental**: extends the **all** distribution with experimental features and connectors.
 This distribution is only available as a Docker image.